-The vital ingredient for Škvarkové pagáče is škvarky or ‘shkvarki’.
-They are similar to pork cracklings except that shkvarki are made by melting and roasting fatty bacon WITHOUT its rind/skin on.
+The vital ingredient for Škvarkové pagáče is škvarky (pronounced as shkvarki in English).
+They are similar to pork cracklings except that shkvarki are made by melting and roasting fatty bacon WITHOUT its rind on.
 It does change the taste and texture of the final product, so depending on the cut and quality of the bacon, our shkvarki might look like this:

-We have different kinds of pagáče or pagatche (possibly the closest transcription of the word into English), but what they all have in common is folded yeast-leavened dough.
-Sounds too complicated?
-I hope the photo guide below will prove the opposite, and help those who want to give it a try.
+We have different kinds of pagáče (pronounced as pagatche), but what they all have in common is folded yeast-leavened dough.
+Follow the instructions below if you want to give it a try.

 Savoury Pagatche Cakes

 - 500 g flour

 - 1 egg

 - ½ teaspoon white vinegar

 - 200 ml cooking cream (12% fat content in Slovakia) or milk